 Over the past decade industry has also rediscovered the Taunton River for niche short sea shipping operations at the Stateline Pier facility.
 High speed ferry service from Fall River to Newport and Block Island is another new feature available at the Stateline Pier.
 An additional opportunity during the summer months of 2015 will be visitations by passengers on cruise vessels serviced by American Cruise Lines as part of a scenic New England cities voyage.

-The bottom line is that Fall River is primed for sustained success.
-Now you know why.
+The bottom line is that Fall River is an economic hub in Bristol County.